caiks/Alignment/README.md

 ## Documentation

 Some of the sections of the Overview of the paper have been illustrated with a [Haskell commentary](http://greenlake.co.uk/pages/overview_haskell).
 The comments provide both (a) code examples for the paper and (b) documentation for the code.

+For programmers who are interested in implementing *inducers*, some of the sections of the paper have been expanded in a [Haskell commentary](pages/inducer_haskell) with links to documentation of the code in the [Alignment repository](https://github.com/caiks/Alignment).
+The code documentation is gathered together in [Haskell code](pages/inducer_haskell_implementation).